en

 3. Barcode data parsing

-Once the barcode reading software analyzes the document, it turns the array of bytes obtained at the previous stage into meaningful data fields.
-These can include text fields, images, information for fingerprint verification,electronic signatures and certificates, access codes (like a card access number, or CAN), URLs, and more.
-Regula Document Reader has over 300 parsers for data encoded according to different standards (ICAO, AAMVA, ISO, etc.) and for specific custom documents.
-This means it can translate the vast majority ofbarcodes into a set of structured information that is convenient to further work with.
+Regula Document Reader has over 200 parsers for data encoded according to different standards (ICAO, AAMVA, ISO, etc.) and for specific custom documents.
+This means it can translate the vast majority of barcodes into a set of structured information that is convenient to further work with.
+However, what exactly is possible to parse (or whether it’s possible at all) depends on the particular issuer.

 For example, Brazilian authorities don’t disclose decoding algorithms for their identity documents, so all you can get is a set of bytes.
 On the opposite pole, there are American driver’s licenses, with all barcode data recorded according to the AAMVA standard.
 Within their barcodes, there are certain headers that can tell you the exact version of the AAMVA standard used to record the data, as well as how to parse it.